phpfui/ThoughtsBlogCode/clge532vc000009ms3dfxf51h.md

 Now time to implement.
 The first thing we need to do is figure out what is required in our class for it to work.
 Requirements of a class should be parameters to the constructor, in other words, an object of a die class must be made with the required fields.
 In our case, we need to know the number of sides a die has, so this becomes a parameter for our constructor.

 The ability to roll is a verb.
 A verb is an excellent name for a class method.
 Class methods generally ask the class something (often called getters), or modify a class, which is the case for roll.
-Methods on objects should mostly be thought as verbs doing or getting something from the object.
+Methods on objects should mostly be thought of as verbs doing or getting something from the object.

 Plus we need to get the current value of the die.